warrendt/CopilotZ2H/Session4/README.md

-# Session 4: Preparing the Tenant for Microsoft 365 Copilot
+# CopilotZ2H Session 4: Preparing the Tenant for Microsoft 365 Copilot

-Welcome to the repository for **Session 4: Preparing the Tenant**, part of the Copilot Zero to Hero series.
-This session, led by Alistair Pugin, focuses on the technical and organizational steps required to prepare your Microsoft 365 environment for successful Copilot deployment.
+Welcome to the repository for **Session 4: Preparing the Tenant**, part of the Copilot Zero To Hero Journey (CZTH).
+This repository contains materials designed to focus on the technical and organizational steps required to prepare your Microsoft 365 environment for successful Copilot deployment.

+## 📁 Files Included

+- `Session 4- Preparing the Tenant.pptx`: A structured set of technical and organizational steps required to prepare your Microsoft 365 environment for successful Copilot deployment.

 ## 🎯 Objective